-Which side effects you have and how severe they are depend on:
+Which side effects you have and how severe they are depend on your type of MDS, the type of chemotherapy you are given and your overall health and wellbeing.

-- Your type of CLL

-- The type of chemotherapy you are given

-- Your overall health and wellbeing

 You can find more information on chemo side effects and how to manage them on our website.